 However, blazing through words won’t do you much good unless you can actually absorb the meaning of what you’re reading.
 Comprehension simply takes practice.
 Concentrate on getting through the material quickly and “seeing” every word as you do.
 Then, go back and read the same material again if you didn’t understand it.

 It doesn’t take long to start getting faster.
-If you don’t have much time to read, you owe it to yourself to do it as efficiently as possible, and using the techniques above every day will help you get started.
+If you don’t have much time to read, you owe it to yourself to do it as efficiently as possible, and using the techniques above every day will help you get started reading faster now.